naftalic/ddmif/intro.md

 ## Brief history of financial theory

 The modern financial theory has a history of over 100 years, starting from Bachelier's work in 1900 to today's portfolio risk measurement.
-The growth of quantitative equity portfolio management (QEPM) was accelerated by technological and theoretical advances in the late 20th century, but it's based on a vast literature of modern portfolio theory.
+The growth of quantitative equity portfolio management was accelerated by technological and theoretical advances in the late 20th century, but it's based on a vast literature of modern portfolio theory.
 Despite being widely used, many practitioners may not be aware of its origin.
 Here's a brief overview of the progress in investment philosophy.
 Knowledge of modern portfolio theory is valuable for both practitioners and students of finance, even if they later question its parts.

 Louis Bachelier, a French mathematician, wrote "The Theory of Speculation" in 1900 and laid the foundation for dynamic security pricing.
 He showed that prices fluctuate randomly, making predictions impossible.
 In the 1930s, Alfred Cowles III found no evidence of professionals' ability to outperform the market after examining thousands of stock selections.
 This supports the notion that trying to predict the market was no better than flipping a coin.